recaptime-dev/community/README.md

-# RecapTime.dev meta hub

-Welcome to RecapTime.dev projects on sourcehut and our workboard public issue tracker over at mau.dev!

-## Suggestions?
-Have an issue?
-Questions?

-There are many ways you can contact us, especially if you don't know where to direct your inquiry.

-### General Purpose
+# General organizational work issue tracker for @RecapTime/squad

+*Looking for the org README?
+You should probably go [here for general info](https://mau.dev/RecapTime/gitlab-profile/blob/readmemain/README.md) and [here for the crew](https://mau.dev/RecapTime/squad/gitlab-profile/blob/main/README.md)*

+## Where to file tickets/issues?

+We compile the places where to file tickets for different purposes, especially project specifics and stuff specific to internal operations of the organization.

-Remember that once you create a issue on either side, we'll automagically create on the other side for you, but in meanwhile, we'll handle that for you on per-issue basis.
+**Note**: Remember that once you create a issue on either side, we'll automagically create on the other side for you, but in meanwhile, we'll handle that for you on per-issue basis.

+### General Org Work

+We use this repo's issue tracker to track general organizational work that affects everything Recap Time Squad, ranging from how do we run and operate, our goverance policies, and more.

 * If you prefer GitLab, sign in to `mau.dev` using your GitHub or GitLab SaaS account and go file a new issue.
-(Prefers email?
-Use the Service Desk address `git.incoming+recaptime-squad-issue-tracker-208-issue-@mau.dev` when sending one.)
+(Prefers email? ~~Use the Service Desk address `git.incoming+recaptime-squad-issue-tracker-208-issue-@mau.dev` when sending one.~~ Apparently, we don't know why we can't receive issues via Service Desk in this instance.
+Please use the sourcehut todo way instead.)
 * If you prefer sourcehut-styled issue trackers without JS bloat, submit one over <https://todo.sr.ht/~recaptime-dev/squad-suggestion-box> (or via email at `~recaptime-dev/squad-suggestion-box@todo.sr.ht`).

-* Mailing lists might not be covered, but if you want to, just hit our public inbox an snag at `~recaptime-dev/public-inbox@lists.sr.ht`.
+### Community

+TBD

+### Squad Specifics

+* Need access to things like the Internal Squad Wiki or even join our tailnet for work?
+Go to the [Access Requests](https://mau.dev/RecapTime/access-requests/issues) issue tracker.

 ### Project-specifics

-TBD
+TL;DR: Check the project's README and contributor's documentation for details about their issue tracker.